 Every business needs a web presence and it will cost money not only to set up a professional-looking site but also to have it hosted.Backing up your data is critical and might well involve paying for an online back-up service or use of the cloud for example.

 Do you need to protect that great idea?
 If you don’t want someone to copy what you’ve done, consider taking out a patent.
 This process can cost up to £280 and there are renewal fees payable if you want to keep the patent current.
 See the Intellectual Property Office for more detail.

-Some insurance may be mandatory such as employer’s liability if you have employees.
-Other policies such as public liability, to cover your business from the risk of being sued by a member of the public, and professional indemnity, to cover your business if a client makes a claim against you for negligence, may help to protect your venture.
+Policies such as public liability, to cover your business from the risk of being sued by a member of the public, and professional indemnity, to cover your business if a client makes a claim against you for negligence, may help to protect your venture.
 You might also need to consider insuring your business equipment and gadgets, or your own inability to work due to illness or injury.

 As a small business you get used to multi-tasking and doing most things yourself.
 But there might be some tasks you just can’t manage.
 Doing your own accounts might be straightforward enough when you’re working as sole trader but form a limited company and you will need to negotiate your annual filings and payroll.
 An accountant could (literally) pay dividends here.
 There are also fees that you might incur such as subscriptions to professional bodies.